datagoboom/passlify/README.md

 # Passlify

-Passlify is a password validation and generation library for JavaScript and TypeScript environments.
-It provides robust tools for implementing and enforcing password policies in web applications, with optional React integration.
+Passlify is a robust password validation and generation library for JavaScript and TypeScript, with built-in React components for easy integration into web applications.

-## Core Functionality

-- Configurable password validation rules
-- Strength assessment using zxcvbn
-- Entropy calculation
-- Secure password generation
-- Internationalization support
-- TypeScript compatibility

 ## Installation